gsmainclusivetechlab/mmapi-php-sdk/docs/README.md

     use mmpsdk\MerchantPayment\Process\InitiatePayment;
     $request = new InitiatePayment($transaction, 'http://example.com/');
     ```
 -   If callback url is not supplied to the constructor, the callback url defined during the SDK's initialization will be used.
-If you set the callback url as null, you'll have to rely on the polling API to determine the status of the request.
+You'll have to rely on the polling API to detect the status of the request if you don't pass the callback URL and haven't configured a callback URL during SDK Initialization.

+-   You can also use the method `setNotificationMethod()` to specifically mention the notification mechanism.

+    ```php
+    use mmpsdk\Common\Enums\NotificationMethod;
+    $request->setNotificationMethod(NotificationMethod::POLLING);
+    ```

 -   After initialising, invoke the method `getClientCorrelationId()` to get the client correlation id.